brysonjones/multitask_dit_policy/README.md

 ## Acknowledgements and References

 Many utility functions were adapted from LeRobot to build this project.
-Additionially the base structure of the policy was inspired by the LeRobot Vanilla Diffusion Policy implementation, with most interfaces remaining identical to simplify downstream integration into the lerobot project.
+Additionially the base structure of the policy was inspired by the LeRobot Vanilla Diffusion Policy implementation, with most interfaces remaining identical to simplify downstream integration into the LeRobot project.

 The integration into LeRobot can be found [here](TODO)